jasongeslois/jasongeslois.com-site/content/author/admin/_index.md

 organizations = [ { name = "Epidemiologist", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "I'm an epidemiologist with interests in infection prevention, data science, research, R programming, GIS, and spatial analysis."
+bio = "I'm an epidemiologist with interests in epidemiology, population health, data science, and health research."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""